-If you’ve recently started blogging you might have come across the term DA score in the blogging community.
-This is one of those terms that confuse a lot of bloggers so I decided to break down a few facts about DA or Domain Authority scores, what a DA score is, why it’s important and how to build it up.
+If you’ve recently started blogging, you might have come across the term DA score in the blogging community.
+If you have no idea what a DA score is, you’re not alone!
+That’s why I decided to break down a few facts about DA or Domain Authority scores, what a DA score is, why it’s important and how to build it up.

 don’t forget to pin this!

 We may receive a commission for purchases made through these links at no extra cost to you.

 Before we jump into the blog post – don’t miss this amazing deal for one-on-one blog coaching with me, Coco Creativ.
 Gain clarity and direction on your blogging journey at the lowest prices EVER.
 Book now, this special pricing ends soon!

 DA stands for Domain Authority and every website has a score.
 This is a scale assigned by Moz and it runs from 0 -100.
 0 is the lowest and 100 is the highest; the higher your score, the more “authority” your site has.

 Go on, check your score – click here and see how you rank.
 Don’t worry if you have a low score, today’s tips will help you improve it.

 MOZ takes a number of factors into consideration like the age of your site and how many links direct to it.
 It makes sense right?
 A brand spanking new blog is not going to have a high Domain Authority score, no matter how good the content.